ietf-wg-cellar/ebml-specification/specification.markdown

 This attribute is a boolean to express whether an EBML Element is permitted to be stored recursively.
-In this case, the EBML Element **MAY** be stored within another EBML Element that has the same Element ID.
-Which itself can be stored in an EBML Element that has the same Element ID, and so on.
+In this case, the EBML Element **MAY** be stored within another EBML Element that has the same Element ID, which itself can be stored in an EBML Element that has the same Element ID, and so on.
 EBML Elements that are not Master Elements **MUST NOT** set recursive to true.